 1) Agreeableness — Agreeable people are generally trusting, generous, kind, considerate, and very willing to compromise even if it conflicts with their own interests.
 Agreeable people are often empathetic and have an optimistic view of human nature.
 Disagreeable people are more selfish, suspicious, unfriendly, uncooperative, and argumentative.
 Disagreeable people have less concern for other people’s feelings and emotions.

 2) Openness — Openness to experience is defined as having an appreciation for adventure, imagination, curiosity, and unusual ideas.
 Open people tend to be more creative and aware of their feelings.
 However, open individuals are more likely to suffer from addiction problems and engage in more risky behaviors.
 Unopen people have difficulty understanding abstract ideas and have poor imaginations.

 3) Conscientiousness — Conscientious people are extremely hard-working, self-disciplined, and strive for achievement.
 They are often stubborn and extremely focused on achieving a particular goal.
 Conscientious people like order, follow a schedule, pay attention to detail, and are always prepared.
 Unconscientious people are disorganized, impulsive, and lazy.
 Conscientiousness correlates strongly to success, people who score high on conscientiousness are often extremely successful in their careers.

 4) Extraversion — Extraverted people love to engage with the outside world.
 They love interacting with people and come across as extremely high energy in social situations.
-They appear more dominant in a group, like to talk and assert themselves regularly.
-Introverts are the opposite who will come across as very shy and uncomfortable in social situations and prefer to spend time inside and alone.
+They appear more dominant in a group, love to talk, and assert themselves regularly.
+Introverts are the opposite, who will come across as very shy and uncomfortable in social situations and prefer to spend time inside and alone.

 So, do men and women score differently on the Big Five personality test?